gahssi/netvermin/README.md

 ### Features

 - **Network scanning.** Uses `nmap` and `ip route` parsing to discover hosts on the local network.
-- **SSH-based propagation.** Attempts dictionary attacks on SSH-enabled machines using pre-defined lists of usernames and passwords.
+- **SSH-based propagation.** Attempts dictionary attacks to crack target machines' weak SSH credentials.
   - **SMB-based propagation** is a WIP.
 - **Payload simulation.** Encrypts infected user's files using AES-GCM and leaves a note as explanation.
 - **Polymorphism.** Each mutation creates a new worm variant with unique encryption parameters.